 Maintenance

-It’s one thing being happy with how your garden looks once it’s finished.
+It’s one thing to be happy with how your garden looks once it’s finished.
 But what happens when a stain gets on the material, or the British weather does its thing?
 If you install any surfaces in your garden that need maintenance, then forgoing this won’t just cause the material to look bad, it could actually cause the material to disintegrate too.

 So, you’ll need to consider the time and cost of maintenance of any surface you are looking to add to your garden.